-Pre-Labs: Each week, students will take a prelab quiz on Canvas before the start of the experiment.
+Pre-Labs: Each week, students will be given an oral prelab exam before the start of the experiment.
 This exam is designed to ensure the students have read the lab material beforehand and have a basic understanding of how the instrument operates.
 Guideline questions will be given out in the lab write ups for students to use to study.
 Many of these questions will require the students to look up reference material (most of which will be cited in the prelab) in order to answer the questions.
 These are designed so that students are prepared for the lab ahead of time and give them an idea of the strengths and limitations of the experiments and instrumentation.
 No make-up prelabs will be allowed

-Written Reports: Each student will write reports for the 8 experiments and the final practical.
+Written Reports: For the first 6 experiments, students will write partial lab reports.
+The portion of the report will be indicated under the lab.
+For the 4 group labs and the final practical, each student will write full lab reports.
 You are expected to write your report in your own words (i.e., all calculations, data analysis, and write-up must be done independently).
 The experiment assignments are provided on the experiment schedule.
-All lab reports will be full reports